puf/puf.io/notes/socials/Patches onto Patagonia hoodies.md

 ---
-title: Sowing patches onto Patagonia hoodies
+title: Patches onto Patagonia hoodies
 pubDate: "July 28, 2024"
 alsoOn: ["https://x.com/puf", "https://bsky.app/profile/puf.bsky.social"]
 leadIn: My Patagonia hoodies have holes in them from "backpack friction".
-Instead of throwing them away, I sow on patches to cover the holes.
-Over time, it's becoming quite the collection.
+Instead of throwing them away, I sew on patches to cover the holes.
+Over time, it's becoming quite the collection of patches.
+The blue hoodie is where it all got started, and when I still tried to color coordinate.
+The grey hoodie is more of a free-for-all. 😂
 ---

 I've been wearing Patagonia hoodies for about a decade now.
 Unfortunately friction from my backpack causes holes on the back of the hoodie and they don't make them (or not my preferred colors/style) anymore.